xianggebenben/dlADMM/README.md

+Update: The dlADMM code is optimized without the cupy library and runs much faster.
+Each iteration takes several seconds.

 # dlADMM: Deep Learning Optimization via Alternating Direction Method of Multipliers
 This is a  implementation of deep learning Alternating Direction Method of Multipliers(dlADMM) for the task of fully-connected neural network problem, as described in our paper: